 asradm register -e http://[asr_manager_host]:[port_number]/asr

 Enter your Oracle SSO user name and password.

 asradm list command to view the status.

 Log in to My Oracle support to complete the activation.
-See Enable ASR Assets in My Oracle Support.
+See Approve ASR Assets in My Oracle Support.

 To send a test e-mail: